“How do I start lawn care business when I don’t have any money?”

 Family and friends know that you’re not fly-by-night.
 This is a big decision you’ve made, many of them have probably been part of that decision.
 You’ll be surprised how many of them want to see you succeed and will put their money down to see it happen.

-Once you’ve worked with family and friends for awhile, ask them for referrals, distribute some flyer to the houses around them.
+Once you’ve worked with family and friends for a while, ask them for referrals, distribute some flyer to the houses around them.
 Leverage your customer base that loves you and your work to find new clients.
 Do the same great work for those new clients and they’ll love you as well.

-Should I Put My Business on Facebook?
+Should You Put Your Lawn Care Business on Facebook?

 Only if you want a lot of clients…